 What Federal Annuitants Need to Know About the FEHB Program Without Medicare Part B

 Once you reach age 65, a special rule applies whether you enroll in Medicare Part B or not.
-It is illegal for doctors who have not opted out entirely from Medicare to charge patients covered by Medicare more than a "limiting charge."
+It is illegal for doctors who have not opted out entirely from Medicare to charge patients covered by Medicare more than a “limiting charge.”
 This restriction applies to all FEHB retirees over age 65, whether they have Medicare or not.
 Under this provision, you will not be exposed to high charges that neither Medicare nor your FEHB plan recognizes as reasonable.
 You do not have to sign up for Medicare Part B to get this guarantee.
 Therefore, unlike employees, if you are over 65 you can use non-preferred providers without fear of being charged substantially more than the plan will recognize as reasonable.
-You do, of course, must pay higher deductibles and coinsurance if the provider is not in your plan's network.
+You must, of course, pay higher deductibles and coinsurance if the provider is not in your plan’s network.